lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

   values
 * the only crucial element is the sign of the initialization
 * sometimes, specific supermasks even work without further training

-#### There are winning tickets also in RL and NLP[^lth-nlp]

-Is the lottery ticket phenomenon an artefact of supervised image classification with feed-forward convolutional nets nets or does it generalize to other domains?
-The results show that, both in RL and NLP, winning tickets outperform random tickets.

 #### Pruning and dropout